Equine Metabolic Syndrome

 History, Signs, and Exam of Clinical Presentation

-- Lean (normal body condition score overall with areas of fat deposits such as a cresty neck)
+- Lean EMS (normal body condition score overall with fat deposits or regional adiposity such as a cresty neck)

 In addition to regional adiposity in the neck, other common locations of lumpy fat pads are behind the shoulder, around the tail head and rump, and in the sheath of geldings or udder of mares.